fastai/fastpages/_posts/2020-11-02-codespaces.md

           <source type="video/mp4; codecs=avc1.4D401E,mp4a.40.2" src="https://github.githubassets.com/images/modules/site/codespaces/hero.h264.mp4">
 </video>

+## DRAFT:  This Blog Post Is A Draft.
+Please Do Not Publicize

 ## Introduction

 > Literate programming is a programming paradigm introduced by Donald Knuth in which a computer program is given an explanation of its logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which compilable source code can be generated.
 According to Knuth, literate programming provides higher-quality programs by forcing programmers to explicitly state the thoughts behind the program.
 This process makes poorly thought-out design decisions more obvious.
 Knuth also claims that literate programming provides a first-rate documentation system, which is not an add-on, but is grown naturally in the process of exposition of one's thoughts during a program's creation. [^1]